coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    the name :n:`@qualid__2`.
 This constant can then be dynamically located calling :n:`Coqlib.lib_ref "@qualid__2"`; i.e., there is no need to known where is the constant defined (file, module, library, etc.).

-   Due to its internal nature, this command is not for general use.
-It is meant to appear only in standard libraries and in support libraries of plug-ins.

    As a special case, when the first segment of :n:`@qualid__2` is :g:`kernel`, the constant is exposed to the kernel.
 For instance, the `Int63` module